Harry S. McDevitt: Judicial career

 In 1935, he presided over Fred Waring's lawsuit against WDAS Broadcasting Co. over WDAS's unauthorized rebroadcast of a Waring performance.

 In 1939, McDevitt presided over the first murder trial of Herman Petrillo, a leader of the Philadelphia poison ring.
 Following the trial, McDevitt state that "no one can estimate the number of crimes committed to date or the ramification of the heinous murders" and wrote to J. Edgar Hoover to request the aid of the Federal Bureau of Investigation.

 In 1940, McDevitt, James C. Crumlish, and Theodore Rosen heard the case of Tille Irelan, a 35-year old single mother who confessed to smothering and dismembering her 21-month old son.
-Irelan was senteced to death in the electric chair, becoming only the third Philadelphia woman to ever receive a death sentence.
+Irelan was sentenced to death in the electric chair, becoming only the third Philadelphia woman to ever receive a death sentence.

 In 1941, McDevitt sentenced Isaiah "Stanky" Smith to 50 to 100 years in the Eastern State Penitentiary and his accomplice, Arthur Clisby to 40 to 80 years in the same prison, after the pair pleaded guilty to robbing 48 homes and sexually assaulting seven women at gunpoint.
 During sentencing, McDevitt called their crimes the "worst reign of terror that he had ever heard of" and called the pair "nothing more than inhuman beasts".
 He told the pair, who were black, that if their crimes had occurred "south of the Mason and Dixon's line, people of the community might have taken the law in their own hands".
 Smith's stepfather, David Williams, pleaded guilty to pawning items stolen by the pair, was sentenced to 7 1/2 to 15 years in Eastern Penitentiary, but after conferring with detectives, McDevitt reduced the sentence to 2 1/2 to 5 years.

 In 1942, McDevitt granted numbers game operator Linwood "Georgia Rose" Powell and his chief lieutenant Charles Bowser a year's probation in exchange for the two donating $800 a piece to the "Buy A Bomber Fund".

-In 1948, McDevitt ruled that the Broadwood Hotel and North Philadelphia movie theater could not charge admission to view a television broadcast of the Joe Louis vs. Jersey Joe Walcott without the permission of the owners of the television rights.
+In 1948, McDevitt ruled that the Broadwood Hotel and a North Philadelphia movie theater could not charge admission to view a television broadcast of the second Joe Louis vs. Jersey Joe Walcott boxing match without the permission of the owners of the television rights.

-Poltics
+Politics

 McDevitt was very open regarding his political opinions.
 He was an anti-communist and supported the legalization of parimutuel betting on horse racing in Pennsylvania.
 In 1933, McDevitt supported African-American John P. Turner's appointment to the Philadelphia Board of Education, which led to him receiving a letter of protest from the Ku Klux Klan.

 McDevitt was a Republican candidate in the 1934 Pennsylvania gubernatorial election.
 He finished seventh in the sixteen candidate primary with 1% of the vote.